Conservation and restoration of bone, horn, and antler objects: Atmospheric pollutants

 Pollutants such as these can damage the structural integrity of organic objects, making them weak, brittle, or even corroding the surface.
 That is why it is important to apply preventive collections care measures wherever possible.
 The most effective method is to simply prevent pollutants from entering the building itself, this can be done by purchasing air conditioning and filtering methods to filter the air, and properly ventilate the building.
 As an added safety measure you can also implement a policy to minimize the opening of doors and windows, as well as retrofitting seals and doing secondary glazing on glass.
 Finally, pollutant absorbers, such as activated charcoal can be added to display cases, or even placed in storage areas to add another layer of protection.

 Light has faded the finish of the table top except in the center, where the box rested and shielded the finish.
 The finish on the top and back of the box is nearly completely lost.

 Light damage

 Light damage is cumulative and irreversible, it occurs when an object is exposed to lighting over an extended period of time and is related to the intensity of the lighting.
-However, it is important to note that an object may see the same amount of light damage if left exposed under low levels for 24 hours or left under intense exhibit lighting for a shorter period of time.
+However, an object may see the same amount of light damage if left exposed under low levels for 24 hours or left under intense exhibit lighting for a shorter period of time.

 Light can be divided into three categories: Ultraviolet, Visible Light, and Infrared.